rawaha-coder/MusicalLibraryStructure/README.md

 # Android Basics By Google - MENA Nanodegree Program

-## Project: Musical Structure App, Final Code.
+## Project: Musical Structure App.
+Final Code.

 ### Project Overview:
 The goal is to design and layout the flow for the structure of a Music Player app.
 Note that for this project, the app does not actually need to play music.